 In most cases the immediate landlord will be the freeholder, and therefore the obvious person for the flat owner to serve his Notice on.
 However, there will be cases where the immediate landlord possesses an intermediate lease which is too short to give the flat owner a ninety year extension.

 This is not an obstacle to your right to a new lease, you will need to identify the competent landlord who has sufficient interest to grant the lease.

-For a successful application you are recommended to appoint a valuer and a solicitor.
-Whilst LEASE does not recommend any particular professional advisors, lists of solicitors and surveyors claiming expertise in the legislation are available in the LEASE Conferences Practitioners Directory.
+For a successful application you are recommended to appoint a Valuer and a Solicitor.
+Whilst LEASE does not recommend any particular professional advisors, lists of solicitors and surveyors claiming expertise in the legislation are available from us.

 In addition to their general advisory capacity the roles of the two professionals include:

 - providing the “best and worst” case valuation, in order to advise you the possible outcome of the negotiations